DDF95/cineforum-bot/README.md

 ## Contribution
 Contributions to the project are welcome!
 If you have any suggestions, bug reports, or improvements, please open an issue or submit a pull request.

+## To-do
+- Add /setletterboxd to set a group-specific Letterboxd link.
+It should be saved in the JSON;
+- Localized strings in Italian and English;
+- Settings (toggleable welcome message?);
+- A way to delete specific movies from the list;
+- Some sort of integration with JustWatch.